juokelis/Laravel-OMDb/README.md

-# Laravel-OMDB
+# Laravel OMDB Package
-A package for Laravel that retrieves OMDB data
+A Laravel package for accessing OMDB data

 ## Still in development